MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTSStepPrestartCheck.md

 ## SYNOPSIS

-Create an **Check Readiness** step, which you can add to a task sequence.
+Create a **Check Readiness** step, which you can add to a task sequence.

 ## SYNTAX